-11.3.4.
+11.2.3.
 Obtaining a Bean by type

-The method BeanManager.getBeans() returns the set of beans which match the given required type and qualifiers and are eligible for injection into the class into which the BeanManager was injected, or to the Java EE component from whose JNDI environment namespace the BeanManager was obtained, according to the rules of typesafe resolution defined in Section 5.3, "Typesafe resolution".
+The method BeanManager.getBeans() returns the set of beans which match the given required type and bindings and are accessible to the class into which the BeanManager was injected, according to the rules of typesafe resolution, as defined in Section 5.2, "Typesafe resolution".

 '''

-public Set<Bean<?>> getBeans(Type beanType, Annotation... qualifiers);
+public Set<Bean<?>> getBeans(Type beanType, Annotation... bindings);

 '''

 The first parameter is a required bean type.
-The remaining parameters are required qualifiers.
+The remaining parameters are required bindings.

-If no qualifiers are passed to getBeans(), the default qualifier @Default is assumed.
+If no bindings are passed to getBeans(), the default binding @Current is assumed.